-Through these projects, I laid a technical foundation of data analysis and programming, and I implemented my knowledge during a recent summer session at the National University of Singapore.
-Collaborating with other students from Singapore, I participated in the design of an app called Hands-Reach after attending a workshop at NUS Enterprise.
-It helped customers quickly and easily find, pre-order, and purchase books online, and have them delivered for little to no cost.
-I shared my understanding of potential customers and high-frequency use settings, as well as some data I had previously collected.
-We did some surveys on the context of use and had NUS students answer our questionnaire.
-We understood the users' expectations of the system by listening to their needs and made changes based on their suggestions and feedback.
-Finally, we came up with the information architecture for Hands-Reach and gave a presentation.
-From this project, I understood that a good design should be based on a thorough analysis of user goals and context of use, and decided to further study HCI in graduate school.
+Through these projects I laid a technical basis of data analysis and programming, and was able to implement my gained knowledge during a recent summer session at the National University of Singapore.
+Collaborated with other students from Singapore, I participated in the design of an app called "Hands-Reach" as homework assignment after attending a workshop at NUS Enterprise.
+It helped customers quickly and easily find, pre-order and purchase books online, and have them delivered for little to no cost.
+Based on my experience of the bookstore market research, I shared my understanding about potential customers, high-frequency use settings and some data I have previously collected.
+We did some surveys on the context of use and had students of NUS answer our questionnaire.
+We managed to fully understand the user's expectation of the system by listening to their needs and making changes based on their suggestions and feedback.
+Finally we came up with the information architecture of the Hands' Reach within limited time and gave a presentation.
+From this project, I understood that a good design should be based on a thorough analysis of user's goals and context of use and decided to further study HCI in graduate school.

-This diverse path has been my approach to my undergraduate studies, and continues to inspire me to reach my goal of becoming a UX designer, combining language and information technology in HCI to create an environment of enhanced interaction.
-Specifically, I am interested in the combination of intuitive, user-centered interface design and language technologies such as speech recognition and semantic search, as well as in how information-seeking behavior will shape the UI design.
-At the same time, I will advance my understanding of natural language processing, which is particularly enticing to me as it was stressed in my undergraduate study of linguistics and translation.
-I would also like to explore effective design of computer interfaces for people who suffer from language disorders such as dyslexia and dysgraphia.
-Due to traumatic brain injury or genetic factors, they have difficulties in speaking, reading, or receiving age-appropriate education.
+This diverse path has been my approach to my undergraduate studies, and continues to inspire me to reach my aspiration of becoming a UX designer, combining language and information technology in HCI to create an environment of enhanced interaction.
+Specifically, I am interested in the combination of intuitive, user-centered interface design and language technologies such as speech recognition and semantic search, as well as in how information seeking behavior will shape the UI design.
+At the same time, I will apply my effort into advancing my understanding of natural language processing, which is particularly enticing to me as it was stressed in my undergraduate study of linguistics and translation.
+I would also like to explore effective design of computer interface for people who suffer from language disorders such as dyslexia and dysgraphia.
+Due to traumatic brain injury or genetic factors, they have difficulties in speaking, reading or receiving age-appropriate education.
 I have experienced it in my own life and I am familiar with their eagerness to learn like normal people.
-I look forward to building a computer interface that helps them learn and communicate.
+So I look forward to building a computer interface that helps them learn and communicate like us.